levlc/bricolage/solipsism/solipsism.md

 ---
 # solipsism is the philosophical idea that only one's mind is sure to exist
 ## as an epistemological position, solipsism holds that knowledge of anything outside one's own mind is unsure
-## the external world and other minds cannot be known and might not exist outside the mind @mention
+## the external world and other minds cannot be known and might not exist outside the mind @note
 ## [[empiricism prevents solipsism]]

 *[[134F]]: [[healing fiction case history Freud]]